 I am campaigning for:

-Funds for a new health centre on the St George's Hospital site in Hornchurch to reduce pressure on Queen's Hospital
+The fast delivery of a new health centre in Hornchurch - the St George's Health & Wellbeing Hub - to improve community care and reduce pressure on Queen's

 Improved access to drugs for constituents with rare conditions

 We have led and been involved with several campaigns to improve access to specialist drug treatments for constituents who need them.